launchableinc/cli/docs/integrations/gradle.md

 launchable record tests --build <BUILD NAME> gradle ./build/test-results/test/
 ```

+{% hint style="warning" %}
-Note: `launchable record tests` requires always run whether test run succeeds or fails.
-See [Always record tests](../resources/always-run.md).
+To make sure that `launchable record tests` always runs even if the build fails, see [Always record tests](recording-test-results.md#always-record-tests).
+{% endhint %}

 For a large project, a dedicated Gradle task to list up all report directories might be convenient.
 See [the upstream documentation](https://docs.gradle.org/current/userguide/java_testing.html#test_reporting) for more details and insights.

-Alternatively, you can specify a glob pattern for directories or individual test report files \(this pattern might already be specified in your pipeline script\):
+Alternatively, you can specify a glob pattern for directories or individual test report files \(this pattern might already be specified in your pipeline script for easy copy-pasting\):

 ```bash
 # run the tests however you normally do